jongreene/acorns-rover/README.md

 ##### Flashing
 > I will be using a standalone J-Link JTAG/SWD programmer to flash the resulting binary onto the board.

-Follow the commands below from a terminal pointed at the build directory.
+From a terminal pointed at the build directory, enter the commands below.
 ```bash
   # connect to board
   $ JLinkExe -device EFM32GG380F1024 -if SWD -speed 4000